-[Supplementary Principle 4-11 (3): Analysis and Evaluation of Effectiveness of the Board of Directors]
+[Supplementary Principle 4-11 (3): Analysis and Evaluation of Effectiveness of the Board of Directors] • The Bank has been conducting an evaluation of the effectiveness of the Board of Directors annually since fiscal 2015.

-- The Bank has been conducting an evaluation of the effectiveness of the Board of Directors annually since fiscal 2015. - Concerning the effectiveness of the Board of Directors for fiscal 2018, the Bank conducted a questionnaire for Directors and Audit & Supervisory Board Members and based on a summary of the results, discussion and evaluation occurred at the Board of Directors meetings.
-The results of the evaluation are described below. - 1.
-The Board of Directors meetings include Outside Directors, thereby collectively possessing diverse knowledge, experience and capabilities.
+• Concerning the effectiveness of the Board of Directors for fiscal 2019, the Bank conducted a questionnaire for Directors and Audit & Supervisory Board Members and based on a summary of the results, discussion and evaluation occurred at the Board of Directors meetings.
+The results of the evaluation are described below.

+1. The Board of Directors meetings include Outside Directors, thereby collectively possessing diverse knowledge, experience and capabilities.
 Though active discussions among Directors and Audit &

-- Supervisory Board Members, the Board of Directors has been fully functioning both in decision making and supervision, thereby ensuring the effectiveness of the Board of Directors as a whole. - 2.
-At the same time, given the dramatic changes in the business environment surrounding the Bank, discussions will deepened by devising the content and methods of information provided by the Executive Officers in response to the following issues. - (1) Examining growth strategies and new business domains from a medium-to long-term perspective - (2) Cooperation with Seven & i Holdings' financial strategies
+Supervisory Board Members, the Board of Directors has been fully functioning both in decision making and supervision, thereby ensuring the effectiveness of the Board of Directors as a whole.

+2. At the same time, given the dramatic changes in the business environment surrounding the Bank, discussions will be deepened toward sustainable growth by devising the content and methods of information, etc. provided by the Executive Officers.